Feeding our Horses Healthy

 There’s a lot of spin out there, much of it driven by profit, and it’s all too easy to get drawn in.
 But it’s making our horses sick.

-There are things you can’t control – how well your horse rested last night, whether a herd squabble threw them off balance, or if unseen stressors are ticking away under the surface.
+Agreed, there are things you can’t control – how well your horse rested last night, whether a herd squabble threw them off balance, or if unseen stressors are ticking away under the surface.
 But what you can control is how you feed your horse.

 That’s why your feedroom is one of the most powerful places to support your horse’s health.
-You can fill it with either ultra-processed feeds laden with bulk fillers, pro-inflammatory gut irritants, and multiple synthetic supplements – or with clean, species-appropriate, meadow grass forage feeds that the equine gut is actually designed to digest.
+You can fill it with either ultra-processed feeds laden with bulk fillers, pro-inflammatory gut irritants, and multiple synthetic supplements – or with clean, species-appropriate, meadow grass forage feeds that the equine gut is evolved to digest.
 It’s one of the most powerful changes you can make for their health.

-Feed your horse as nature intended – and they’ll thank you for it.
+Feed your horse as nature intended, and they’ll thank you for it.
 Health starts here.